Alluka-L/DataScientist_Python/Machine_Learning_with_Tree-Based_Models_in_Python.md

 ![WX20191106-235128@2x](https://github.com/Alluka-L/DataScientist_Python/blob/master/imgs/WX20191106-235128@2x.png)

-> On the left we have a scatter plot of the data in blue along with the predictions of a linear regression model shown in black.
+> On the left we have a scatter plot of the data in $\color{blue}{blue}$  along with the predictions of a linear regression model shown in black.
 The linear model fails to capture the non-linear trend exhibited by the data.
 >
-> On the right, we have the same scatter plot along with a red line corresponding to the predictions of the regression tree that you traind earlier.
+> On the right, we have the same scatter plot along with a $\color{red}{red}$  line corresponding to the predictions of the regression tree that you traind earlier.
 The regression tree shows a greater flexibility and is able to capture the non-linearity, though not fully.

 In the next chapter, you'll aggregate the predictions of a set of trees that are trained differently to obtain better results.